knutcode/projects-overview/README.md

+## Overview
-#### Listing the most notable projects and assignments not included in my portfolio
+Listing the most notable projects and assignments not included in my portfolio")

 &nbsp;

 ## Kodehode Projects